 - Sharp and plentiful!
 In fact, the grey nurse shark is constantly breaking and shedding teeth its whole life.
 It has multiple rows of teeth that are pointy and jagged.
 Do you remember the grey nurse shark tooth that P.I.
 Penguin found while he was investigating the missing bottle?

-I heard sharks eat people, is that true?
+I heard sharks bite people, is that true?

 - Yes, sometimes, but…